amorde-ccg-20/amorde-ccg-20/README.md

 # About Me

-Hello, World! 🌍👋 I'm Amna Saeed, a master of pixels and words in the enchanting realm of Artificial Intelligence.
+Hello, World! 🌍👋 I'm Amy, a master of pixels and words in the enchanting realm of Artificial Intelligence.

 ## My Playground: AI & Generative Art 🎨🤖